What is Witnet?

-The Witnet protocol aims to create an overlay network that connects smart contracts to any online data source.
-Sport results, stock prices, weather forecasts or even other blockchains can be easily queried (preferably through APIs).
+The Witnet protocol creates an overlay network that connects smart contracts to any online data source.
+Sport results, stock prices, weather forecasts, randomness sources or even other blockchains can be easily queried (preferably through APIs).

 The protocol describes a distributed network of peer nodes— colloquially named witnesses- who earn Wit tokens as a reward for retrieving web data and reporting it directly to the smart contracts.

-The bottom line is that a considerable number of randomly selected, anonymous peers retrieving information from one or more sources can converge into a single truth about the data they retrieved, if a majority of them are incentivized to report the retrieved data honestly, and they apply a common consensus algorithm that resolves inconsistencies.
+The bottom line is that a considerable number of randomly selected, anonymous peers retrieving information from one or more sources can converge into a single truth about the data they retrieved if they are incentivized to report the retrieved data honestly, they are punished or slashed for any wrongdoing, and they apply a common consensus algorithm that resolves inconsistencies.

 This Decentralized Oracle Network (DON) maintains and distributes a block chain data structure that serves as a common ledger both for the operation of the protocol, and for the wit token (which incentives the network players to abide by the protocol and ensures they are liable for any misbehavior).
 Witnesses are also in charge of validating transactions in the network and bundling them into blocks that get appended to the blockchain periodically.